Today, we dive into a campaign that will likely be discussed and laughed about for many years.

 This graph perfectly illustrates what’s going on:

-Volvo and Genesis are the only other brands that are currently surviving the rapid shift.
+Volvo and Genesis are the only luxury brands currently surviving the rapid shift.
 Every other brand’s market share is evaporating.

 So Jaguar’s solution is to copy Tesla, which every other brand is already doing.